 For such simple thing, that mustard glaze is heaven on the salty, tender corned beef.

-Most corned beef and cabbage recipes that include potatoes (is it even Irish if it doesn't include potatoes???) call for the potatoes to boil right alongside the corned beef and cabbage.
-I love, love, LOVE potatoes.... but this is not my favorite way to cook them.
+Most corned beef and cabbage recipes include potatoes that have been boiled in the same pot as the corned beef and cabbage.
+This is not my favorite way to cook them.

 Boiled potatoes have the tendency to become overcooked and water logged to the point that they just fall completely apart on your fork.
 Plus, boiled potatoes are kinda bland.